 Where To Eat in Bay of Kotor

 A week before we went to Montenegro I sent a few messages around asking, “Where are the best restaurants in Montenegro?”
-I even asked the Montenegro Tourist Board if there were any restauarnts in the country that had a Michelin Star or were recommended by the Michelin Guide.
+I even asked the Montenegro Tourist Board if there were any restaurants in the country that had a Michelin Star or were recommended by the Michelin Guide.
 They were extremely helpful on a Saturday afternoon and sent through about five top restaurants.
-Unfortunately there are no restaurants in Montenegro with a Michelin Star but a handful of potential candidates.
+Unfortunately, there are no restaurants in Montenegro with a Michelin Star but a handful of potential candidates.
 Two that stood out and were highly recommended were Catovica Mlini and Mudra Art Cuisine, so we booked a table at both.

 Catovica Mlini is referred to as the best seafood restaurant in Montenegro, not just in the Kotor Bay area.
-It stands as a traditional tavern style garden restaurant set in nature, surrounded by a pond with fish swimming in it.
-It’s very old school but it’s oh-so good.
-It was about a 20 minute drive from Huma Bay Hotel in an area called Morinj.
+It stands as a traditional tavern-style garden restaurant set in nature, surrounded by a pond with fish swimming in it.
+It’s very old school but it’s oh-so-good.
+It was about a 20-minute drive from Huma Bay Hotel in an area called Morinj.

 We started with muscles…

-Followed by grilled octopus and a whole sea bass that was filled in front of us at our table.
+Followed by grilled octopus and whole sea bass that was filled in front of us at our table.
 We even ordered an extra serving of calamari on the side.
 Everything we ordered was fresh and melted in our mouths.
 Catovica Mlini is an exceptionally good restaurant in Montenegro.
 If you have the opportunity to get a table, you must.